-Finding Hope during a Crisis: 9/11
+Finding Hope in Difficult Times: 9/11

 It was a clear warm day when I started the dreaded task of potty training my 2 1/2-year-old daughter.
-I don’t know why that memory sticks–probably because how the rest of the day unfolded.
+I don’t know why that memory sticks–probably because of how the rest of the day unfolded.

 We were headed outside for a walk when I heard my house phone ringing.
 I quickly answered as my frantic husband said, “have you seen the news?